 - Monitoring drugs used in food and non-food animals, thus providing scientific expertise for legal cases

-- Track adverse events for approved drugs, pet foods, unapproved drugs, and veterinary devices to identify safety signals and effectiveness issues of concern
+- Monitor adverse events for approved animal drugs, pet foods, unapproved drugs, and veterinary devices to identify safety signals and effectiveness issues of concern

 - Enforce Compliance within the industry by working cooperatively amongst all OS&C Divisions

-- Assure safety of animal feeds by evaluating risks of feed contaminants
+- Assure safety of animal food by approving new animal food ingredients and evaluating risks of feed contaminants

 - Educational outreach to the field and industry